aliclint/eqworks-work-sample/README.md

 bonus.txt -- Answer to question 4a #2

-data -- Folder containing the data required for Question 1 to 4a task_ids.txt, relations.txt, question.txt -- txt file required for question 4b
+data -- Folder containing the data required for all questions 1 to 4